 Feb.
-1, 2017 - Hoping to raise money to add to the PE technology it can offer students, Indian Springs Elementary (San Antonio, Texas) hosted the second IHT Spirit FitFest powered by adidas Friday.
+1, 2017 – Hoping to raise money to add to the PE technology it can offer students, Indian Springs Elementary (San Antonio, Texas) hosted the second IHT Spirit FitFest Friday.

-More than 500 students got to use new adidas ZONE for IHT Spirit wrist heart rate monitors.
+More than 500 students got to use new IHT ZONE wrist heart rate monitors.
 Students as young as second grade became transfixed on the computer screen as they glimpsed a graph of their heart rate data during class.
 Even the young students could understand their effort by simply checking the color displays on the monitor.